10 top tips to turn cross stitch into cash

 - Ursa Software - Primarily designed to allow you to create and print or publish easy to read cross stitch designs, either converted from photos/clip art, or drawn by hand.
 Work in color, black and white, a mixture of both, or simulated stitching on screen.

 - StitchSketch - is a mobile App to design a chart for Cross Stitch, Bead Weaving, Knitting etc. on mobile devices.
 Using mobile devices like iPad, it is now possible to design and see charts anywhere.
 Also using touches or a stylus pen, it is more intuitive to draw or paint a chart.

 A friendly reminder: always check copyright

-If you’re selling your own stitched items, before you begin, think about the copyright of the chart or pattern you are planning to stitch and sell.
+If you’re selling finished cross stitch makes, think about the copyright of the chart or pattern you are planning to stitch and sell before you begin.

 This is always worth spending a bit of time checking before you invest your time and money on creating cross stitch to sell, as unauthorised selling or reproduction of a printed or digital cross stitch pattern itself is against the law and a bit of thought now could save you much more time later.

 Did you know that Gathered has a huge archive of free cross stitch designs for you to make?
 Take a look at our free cross stitch patterns and find your next project.

 The best cross stitch Etsy shops selling cross stitch